Know the Laws: Virginia

 For any of the above motions that are filed, the court will set a date for a hearing and the abuser will be served with a copy of the motion and a request to be present.
 You must attend this hearing and tell the judge why the change, extension, or dismissal (cancellation) is necessary.

 Your order is valid and enforceable wherever you go throughout Virginia.

-If you are moving out of state, please check the Restraining Order pages for that state on this website for information on how to have your order enforced there.
+If you are moving out of state, please check the Restraining Orders pages for that state on this website for information on how to have your order enforced there.

-Please see "Moving to Another State with a Protective Order" section for more information about moving out of VA with your protective order.
+Please see "Moving to Another State with a Protective Order" section for more information about moving out of Virginia with your protective order.